-The Village's 1999 Comprehensive Plan, , ("The Plan"), notes that sustainable economic viability is a critical concern of residents, and that the Village needs to optimize land uses to maximize tax income from commercial and industrial uses.
+The Village's 1999 Comprehensive Plan ("The Plan") notes that sustainable economic viability is a critical concern of residents, and that the Village needs to optimize land uses to maximize tax income from commercial and industrial uses.
 The Plan also recognizes that residential tax burdens can be mitigated by taxes brought to the Village by commercial and industrial land uses.
-Accordingly, the Plan includes the following objectives:
+Accordingly, the Plan includes, among others, the following objectives:

-- Promote commercial development on vacant or under-utilized land parcels only where it will serve to strengthen existing commercial districts. - Recruit additional appropriate retail and industrial development for designated vacant commercial and industrial areas - Implement municipal utility improvements, especially storm water improvements, sidewalk construction/replacement, streetscape, street tree plantings and sign improvements.
+- Promote commercial development on vacant or under-utilized land parcels only where it will serve to strengthen existing commercial districts. - Recruit additional appropriate retail and industrial development for designated vacant commercial and industrial areas

-$Source:\ Village\ of\ Homewood\ Comprehensive\ Plan$
+Source: Village of Homewood Comprehensive Plan

-Given these Village objectives under its comprehensive planning process and the conditions briefly summarized above, the Village has made a determination that it is highly desirable to promote the redevelopment of the proposed TIF District.
-The Village has conceptualized the Study Area as one of the Village's economic development target areas, since the area has experienced trending upward vacancies over the last few years.
-National trends that affect both the retail market and the auto industry also impact uses in the area.
-The Village intends to create and implement a "redevelopment plan" as defined in the TIF Act (the "TIF Redevelopment Plan") in order to increase tax revenues by undertaking redevelopment activities to increase the community's tax base.
+Given these Village objectives under its comprehensive planning process and the conditions briefly summarized above, the Village has made a determination that it is highly desirable to promote the immediate redevelopment of the proposed TIF District in response to currently proposed redevelopment activities.
+The Village had previously identified the Study Area as one of the Village's economic development target areas and included it in the Village's Kedzie Gateway Tax Increment Financing Redevelopment Project Area ("the Kedzie Gateway TIF") established in 2021, as a larger area that had experienced trending upward vacancies over the prior few years.
+Now, the Village intends to amend the Kedzie Gateway TIF to remove these two parcels with which to create a new 183rd West TIF District Redevelopment Project Area and to implement a new, separate "redevelopment plan" as defined in the TIF Act (the "TIF Redevelopment Plan") by undertaking certain redevelopment proposals to accelerate an increase of the tax base for these two parcels.